worldfirster/supreme-gogglesx-5-T_T-/README.md

 ## Design Note

-HFA intentionally avoids complex templates.
+HFArc+HFASM intentionally avoids complex templates.
 Minimal definitions are preferred over exhaustive specifications.

 ## Overview

-HFA (Hybrid Face Assembly) is an experimental programming language specification that treats kaomoji and symbols as first-class instructions.
+HFArc+HFASM (Hybrid Face Assembly) is an experimental programming language specification that treats kaomoji and symbols as first-class instructions.
 The language is state-driven and explicitly defines a ZERO state, where capability exists but is intentionally not exercised.

-HFA focuses on semantics, state transitions, and minimal expressive units, rather than implementation complexity.
+HFArc+HFASM focuses on semantics, state transitions, and minimal expressive units, rather than implementation complexity.
+HFArc+HFASM

-HFA（Hierarchical Framework Architecture）
+（Hierarchical Framework Architecture）